kadimetla/doc-adk-training/training/module14-third-party-tools/lab.md

 wikipedia_tool = None

 # TODO: 3.
 Define the `root_agent` as an `LlmAgent`.
+# - Give it a name, model (`gemini-2.5-flash`), and description.
-# - Give it an instruction to use the Wikipedia tool for factual questions.
+# - Write an instruction to use the Wikipedia tool for factual questions.
 # - Add your wrapped `wikipedia_tool` to its `tools` list.
-root_agent = None
+root_agent = LlmAgent(
+    name="fact_finder_agent",
+    model="gemini-2.5-flash",
+    description="An agent that can look up information on Wikipedia.", instruction="""# Your instruction here...""",
+    tools=[
+        # Your tools here...
+    ]
+)
 ```

 ### Step 3: Configure and Run the Agent